Skip to content

 Internationally exhibited, and with over 150,000 visitors to date, through its twenty-five striking images and poignant personal memoirs, this multi-layered project takes a novel approach to explain a less understood, but globally relevant tragedy.

-Displayed at the United Nations, as a component of Belgium’s centenary commemorations to the Great War, and latterly, a six year long nationwide tour of Australia, Recovering The Past has an enviable track record.
+Displayed at the United Nations, as a component of Belgium’s centenary commemorations to the Great War, and latterly, a six year long tour of Australia, exhibited at nearly thirty venues across four nations, Recovering The Past has an impressive track record.

 A compelling, visual exploration of post-conflict achievement and reconciliation, Recovering The Past brings the past and present together through a series of striking montage images.